Zzoay/starter-hugo-academic/content/publication/cl2024/index.md

 ---
-title: 'LLM-Assistant Data Augmentation for Chinese Dialogue-Level Dependency Parsing'
+title: 'LLM-Assisted Data Augmentation for Chinese Dialogue-Level Dependency Parsing'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here